Dictation (exercise)

 Dictation is the transcription of spoken text: one person who is "dictating" speaks and another who is "taking dictation" writes down the words as they are spoken.
 Among speakers of several languages, dictation is used as a test of language skill, similar to spelling bees in the English-speaking world.
 Secondary to teaching language skills, the exercise of dictation has also been used to introduce students to literary works, and to instill morals.
+Dictation has also been used in an attempt to capture endangered or dying languages, as in the case of Victoria Howard, a Chinook speaker who dictated songs and stories to Melville Jacobs.

 Etymology

-It derives from Latin, dictare (to assert).
+It derives from Latin, dictāre (to assert).

 Method

 The exercise requires at least two persons: a reciter and a recorder.
 The reciter reads a selected text, evenly and clearly and at audible volume, by snippets of multiple words (three to ten or as need be).
 The text is transcribed by the recorders, as the reciter proceeds.
 Each snippet is read by the reciter at first slowly, then repeated once or twice at a normal pace.
 Once the selection has been read to the end in this way, the reciter reads the text once again from start to finish at a normal pace.
 The recorders then have time to re-read their work, and edit where necessary.
 The exercise in knowledge, comprehension and application comes to a close.

 The analysis and evaluation step now proceeds as follows, upon the revelation of the selected text.
 The process requires a red pen, and can be varied according to the maturity of the recorders, or as to taste: